Free online course from the Johns Hopkins Bloomberg School of Public Health can help amplify efforts to reduce tobacco use

 Join the thousands of tobacco control professionals from across the globe who have expanded their knowledge on key issues by taking the free online course Global Tobacco Control: Learning from the Experts from the Institute for Global Tobacco Control at the Johns Hopkins Bloomberg School of Public Health.

-The course is available in seven languages – Arabic, English, French, Portuguese, Russian, Spanish and Vietnamese - and allows you to work at your own pace on desktop or mobile devices for convenience.
+The course is available in Vietnamese and allows you to work at your own pace on desktop or mobile devices for convenience.
 Engaging graphics and lessons from experts provide an entry point for advocates, decision makers, and other interested professionals looking for a foundation in tobacco control.

 "The course was extremely detailed and informative.
 The case studies were a great way to understand the issue deeper," said a recent course participant.